Українська

 The influence of Neo-Gothic style can be felt in the architecture of Saint Michael's Church.
 Ternopil artist Teodor Vatsyk decorated the interior a lot.

-Today it is an active Greek-Catholic church.
+Today it is an active Greek-Catholic Saint Archangel Michael Church.

 Ukrayinska Street, 52 Tovste